SlyPredator/IgrisDiscordBot/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. Keep consistency with the current state of the codebase, this includes but is not limited to naming convention, Discord embeds, etc.
-3. Format the code of the files you've edited with the **autopep8** formatter.
+3. Format the code of the files you've edited with the **black** formatter.
 4. Issue that pull request!

 ## Commit messages guidelines